roccomuso/nc/README.md

 Porting Netcat in Node.js.
 CLI util. :computer:

-**Under active development... stay away!**

 To embed it in your Node.js app use the [netcat](https://github.com/roccomuso/netcat) package instead.
-This is meant to be used as a standalone tool.
+This is meant to be used as a standalone tool, but it's not fully equal to the original implementation of netcat.

 | Linux | Mac OS | Windows |
 |-------|--------|---------|